bilalghanem/multilingual_irony/README.md

 This corpus has been used also in **IDAT** shared task at FIRE-2019: [IDAT@FIRE2019: Overview of the Track onIrony Detection in Arabic Tweets](http://irlab.daiict.ac.in/~Parth/T4-1.pdf), but without adding the random 5.5k sample to ensure the quality of the data (`IDAT_training.csv` & `IDAT_test.csv`).

 We distribute only the Ids of the annotated tweets due to [Twitter policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy).
+Thus, we share a python script to read the text of these tweets `read_tweets_text.py`.

+REQUIREMENTS:
+- tweepy
+- pandas
+- tqdm

+USAGE:
+> python read_tweets_text.py file_name
+example:
+> python read_tweets_text.py ECIR_test.csv

-If you face any problem with the dataset, feel free to contact us.
+For further information, feel free to contact us.